nunit/docs/docs/articles/developer-info/Packaging-the-Framework.md

 ### Github

-1. Log onto Github and go to the main nunit repository at <https://github.com/nunit/nunit>.
+1. Log onto Github and go to the main NUnit repository at <https://github.com/nunit/nunit>.

 2. Select Releases and then click on the "Draft a new release" button.